 Thoth Accessibility Report

-We haven’t documented any accessibility features for Difficulty in Thoth which deal with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.
+We haven’t documented any accessibility features for Difficulty in Thoth which deal with how you can adjust the challenge of play, and whether this is locked once chosen or can be adjusted as you play.
 The following games are similar to Thoth, and offer accessibility features for Difficulty: